What is endotracheal intubation?

 - alcohol use

-More serious complications may occur in older adults who have serious medical problems.
+More serious complications may occur in older adults who have significant medical problems.
 These complications are rare but may include:

-Approximately one or two people in every 1,000 wake up briefly while under general anesthesia.
+Approximately one or two people in every 1,000 may become partially awake while under general anesthesia.
 If this happens, people are usually aware of their surroundings but won’t feel any pain.
 On rare occasions, they can feel severe pain.
-This may lead to long-term psychological problems, such as post-traumatic stress disorder (PTSD).
+This may lead to long-term psychological complications, such as post-traumatic stress disorder (PTSD).
 Certain factors can make this situation more likely:

 - emergency surgery